darwinia-network/darwinia-docs-deprecated/content/blog/2020-06-01-darwinia-project-moon-en.md

 After two weeks of internal testing, the Crab has been able to run stably.
 In order to allow more users/developers to participate in the operation of the Crab, **Darwinia decided to launch the Crab Node Grand Prix: Darwinia Project Moon.**

-**For this Grand Prix, Darwinia will provide 100 Million cRING rewards.** All rewards can be exchanged for the mainnet RING after the Darwinia Mainnet launched at the ratio of 100:1.
+**For this Grand Prix, Darwinia will provide 100 Million CRING rewards.** All rewards can be exchanged for the mainnet RING after the Darwinia Mainnet launched at the ratio of 100:1.

 # # Event Time